rchain/architecture-docs/contracts/namespaces.rst

  | for(ptrn1 <- v1){P1} | v1!(@Q1) | ... | for(ptrnn <- vn){Pn} | vn!(@Q1) → P1{ @Q1/ptrn1} | ... | Pn{ @Qn/ptrnn }

-The set of transactions executing over :code:`x`, and the set of transactions executing over :code:`v`, are double-blind; they are anonymous.
-Both sets of transactions communicate the same resource, :code:`@Q`, and noth match the same structural pattern, :code:`ptrn`, but no race condition occurs because the interactions occur in separate namespaces.

-This approach to isolating sets of process/contract interactions essentially partitions RChain’s address space into many independent transactional environments, each of which are internally concurrent and may execute in parallel.
+The set of transactions executing in parallel in the namespace :code:`x`, and the set of transactions executing in the namespace :code:`v`, are double-blind; they are anonymous to each other unless introduced by an auxillary process.
+Both sets of transactions are communicating the same resource, :code:`@Q`, and even requiring that :code:`@Q` meets the same :code:`ptrn`, yet no race conditions arise because each output has a single input counter-part, and the transactions occur in separate namespaces.
+This approach to isolating sets of process/contract interactions essentially partitions RChain’s address space into many independent transactional environments, each of which are internally concurrent and may execute in parallel with one another.

 .. figure:: .. /img/blocks-by-namespace.png